dannyhlee/training-code/review-answers-wk4.md

 #### lazy evaluation

 #### broadcast variable

+useful to pass global read-only values to each worker/task efficiently.

 #### accumulator

+since workers do not share scope and run in their own jvm, accumulators are "global" variables that can be used across the cluster to share state.

 #### Why is it necessary for Spark to write to disk after a shuffle?